ogerly/nuxt-vuetify-storybook/README.md

 # Dokumentation

-We use **Docsify** in this project.
-This is available at http://localhost:8080.
-We ask you to read this in detail and go through all the steps before you start setting up Ocelot.
+We use Docsify in this project, which is available at http://localhost:4000.
+Before you start setting up Ocelot, please read this carefully and follow all the steps.

 Pay attention to the dependencies and the interaction of the individual tools and plugins.
-This project is also intended to be used for teaching and training purposes.
-We cover a large area of professional front-end development with this project.
+This project is also intended for teaching and training purposes, covering a wide range of professional front-end development.

+To run the documentation on http://localhost:4000, you can use the console command 'pnpm run docsify'.

 ---